AI4SCR/graph-concept-learner/workflows/README.md

 ## Setting up the Environment

-Create a virtual environment with Python 3.8 and activate it (e.g. `conda create -n gal python=3.8 && conda activate gcl`).
+Create a virtual environment with Python 3.8 and activate it (e.g. `conda create -n gcl python=3.8 && conda activate gcl`).
 Then install the following packages:

 ```bash
 # Varia